Glasgow North East (UK Parliament constituency): Election results

+Elections in the 2020s

 Elections in the 2010s

 This was the largest swing of any UK constituency in the 2015 election.

 Elections in the 2000s

 A by-election was held in November 2009, caused by the resignation of former Speaker of the House of Commons Michael Martin.
 Labour won fairly comfortably, compared to the surprising SNP win in the neighbouring constituency of Glasgow East in the previous year.
 The turnout was the lowest in Scottish history.

 1 Michael Martin stood as 'the Speaker seeking re-election'.
 The Speaker is elected by the House of Commons after each General Election.

 As is conventional, Michael Martin (a member of the Labour Party when first elected Speaker) stood as Speaker of the House of Commons in the general election of 2005.
 The Conservatives and the Liberal Democrats did not stand against him.
 Other parties did, including the Scottish National Party (the Constitution of which requires that the party fight every seat in Scotland).

 The most notable feature of the result was the relatively large vote for Arthur Scargill's Socialist Labour Party, in an area where it had very little base.
 This was considered to be a result of voter confusion (and not the first recorded example of its kind).
 A large number of traditional Labour Party voters may have voted for the Socialist Labour Party in the absence of a named Labour Party candidate on the ballot paper.